-To replace the armature gasket (2), proceed as follows (see Figure 2):
+To replace the armature gasket proceed as follows (see Figure 2).

-- Remove all traces of the gasket and gasket adhesive from inside the fascia (1).
-Note that the fascia is made of a thermoplastic.
-DO NOT USE AROMATIC SOLVENTS THEREFORE ON THE FASCIA as this will damage the surface.
-To prepare for installation of the new gasket (2), roughen the inside surface of the fascia where the gasket sits, using a fine grit abrasive paper. - 2.
+- 1. Remove all traces of the gasket and gasket adhesive from inside the fascia (1).
+The fascia is manufactured of polycarbonate plastic.
+DO NOT USE AROMATIC SOLVENTS ON THE FASCIA.
+This will damage the fascia.
+To prepare for installation of the new gasket (2), roughen the inside surface of the fascia using a fine grit sand paper. - 2.
 Leave the carrier paper on the adhesive side of the gasket and perform a trial fit.
 Note that the widest part of the gasket fits at the bottom of the opening and that the gasket does not protrude into the opening. - 3.
 Remove the carrier paper from the adhesive side of the gasket.
 Carefully install the gasket making sure it is seated firmly in place.